kristapsdz/lowdown/index.md

 - In all modes, the "smartypants" formatting should be embedded in document output --- not in a separate step as implemented in the original sources.

-- Diffing needs work.
-In particular, matching text components should use an embedded LCS diff tool for local changes.
-See the [lowdown diffing engine](https://kristaps.bsd.lv/lowdown/diff.html) for more.